KevKibe/RealTime-Gesture-Recognition-using-Mediapipe/README.md

 ## Usage
 - Assign the variable model path to one of the models.
 For example `model_path = "custom_model_2.task"`.
 - Run the application by running the command `python gesture_recognition.py` in the terminal.
-- To close the application press the ESC key.
+- To close the application press the ESC key.<br>

+**:zap: I'm currently open for roles in Data Science, Machine Learning, NLP and Computer Vision.**